The Vicious Cycle Of Hurt People Hurting Others - aifc

 When these are confronted in counselling, McMinn’s three elements will also be significantly and effectively strengthened.

-1. Their child like understanding of God
+1. Their child-like understanding of God

 2. Self perception